sanjana806/sanjana806/README.md

 ## 👩‍💻 About Me

-🎓 First-year engineering student passionate about **Artificial Intelligence, Machine Learning, and Data Analytics**.
+🎓 B-Tech student passionate about **Artificial Intelligence, Machine Learning, and Data Analytics**.
 🐍 I enjoy working with **Python**, real-world datasets, and practical projects.
 🚀 My goal is to build impactful AI solutions that solve real problems.